gqueste/storytime2/README.md

 ## TODO List
 ### Backend
-* Enhance PUT Characters to take into account other parameters than just the name (same parameters used for POST)
-* Add tests for POST and PUT characters with all parameters
 * POST and PUT characters : handle Tags list to avoid multiple queries
 ### Frontend
-* SuperMethod to differentiate Edit / Add
-* Edit : compare tags and call add and delete methods to add or remove tags
 * Get rid of duplicated code

 ## Deploy